-Clause 1.18(1)(e) of the Code SEPP currently states that before a CDC is issued, written consent from the relevant Roads Authority must be obtained prior to constructing any works within the road reserve, including kerbs, crossovers or driveways.
+Clause 1.18(1)(e) of the Code SEPP currently states that, before a CDC is issued, written consent from the relevant roads authority must be obtained prior to constructing any works within the road reserve, including kerbs, crossovers or driveways.
 This is consistent with section 138(1) of the Roads Act 1993 which states that a person must not carry out road works and structures, such as driveways, other than with the consent of the appropriate roads authority.

-DPE suggests that CDC approvals may be streamlined by implementing 'in principle' concept approval of the location of a driveway or crossing under the Roads Act as part of the subdivision approval process.
+DPE suggests that CDC approvals may be streamlined by implementing 'in principle' concept approval of the location of a driveway or crossing under the Roads Act 1993 as part of the subdivision approval process.
+No detail has been provided on the mechanism by which this will be implemented.
+Council officers have concerns that this may create future driveway conflicts with infrastructure.

-The exhibition material acknowledges Camden Council's fast-track approval process that provides on-the-spot approval for driveways and road openings, provided Council's design requirements are met.
-In Council's experience, the fast-track approval process has allowed a large volume of applications to be processed in a timely manner, and has reduced the impact of these approvals on the development process.
+The exhibition material acknowledges Camden Council's fast-track approval process which provides on-the-spot approval for driveways and road openings provided Council's design requirements are met.
+In Council's experience, the fast-track approval process has allowed a large volume of applications to be processed in a timely manner and has reduced the impact of these approvals on the development process.